CBSE Class 12 English Lesson 5 On the Face of it Summary, Line by Line Explanation along with Difficult Word Meanings from Vistas Book

 Stare: to look at

-Explanation of the above passage: Mr. Lamb did not agree with him.
+Explanation / Answer: Mr. Lamb did not agree with him.
 Derry thought that he was not interested in his story.
 To this, Mr. Lamb said that he was interested in each and every creation of God.
 He pointed out at a wall and asked him what did he see beyond it.
 Derry replied that there were weeds or unwanted plants.
 Mr. Lamb explained that there were a number of plants in his garden.
 There were flowers, trees and herbs – some plants were considered good and some were called ‘unwanted plants’ (weed).
 It was not because they were different, all of them were green in colour.
 It was about how people considered them to be- herbs or weeds.
 In reality, they all were same just like Derry and himself.
 Derry did not agree to this.
 Mr. Lamb told him that there was no difference.
 He was young and Mr. Lamb was old.
 He had a burned face and Mr. Lamb had a tin leg.
 These things were not so important and so, they didn’t make any difference.
 Derry asked him the reason behind his tin leg.
 He replied that it got damaged in an explosion many years ago.
 Kids teased him by calling him ‘Lamey- lamb’.
 Derry said that he could cover the tin leg with his trousers so that no one could see it.
 Mr. Lamb said that it did not bother him much as one day, people would get tired of teasing him and would start discussing something else.
 Derry showed his face in reply to Lamb’s statement.
 Mr. Lamb suggested that things like crab apples, weeds, spiders and the tall sunflowers could also be some of the other things that people would probably look at and discuss.

 Passage: DERRY: Things.